9999years/projects-for-beginner-coders/README.md

 * Generate descriptions for your favorite type of scene; an example description for a garden might read: `The garden has flowers and corn.
 The flowers are visited by bees.
 The sky above is blue.`
+* Create a “text speak” converter by stripping words of vowels

 ## Visual art and pictures

 * A [spirograph]
-* Draw [the Mandelbrot set][mandelbrot]; print it to the console, using `#` to indicate a point that is in the Mandelbrot set and empty space to indicate a point that is not.
-  * Challenge: create a window and display it on the screen
+* A utility for resizing images.
+For Python, use [Pillow] to load images
+  * Challenge: let the user choose between several modes of resizing; average areas in the source image to create smoother pictures

 ## Games

 * Tic-tac-toe
 * Rock paper scissors
+* Dice; ask the user for a die number (d6, d10, d20, etc.) and generate a random number
+  * Bonus: ask for their [DnD] stats and compute a corrected score; print “Natural 20” for a 20 and “critical miss” for a 0
+* Hangman
+  * Bonus: have the *user* enter a word and the computer guess.
+What happens when the user lies?
 * Chess move validator; assume there are no pieces blocking a potential move but use each piece’s rule-set to determine where *might* be a valid move
+* Battleship

 ## Math

+### Fractal

+Fractals are shapes which repeat themselves, such as the [Sierpinski triangle][sierpenski]

+* Draw [the Mandelbrot set][mandelbrot]; print it to the console, using `#` to indicate a point that is in the Mandelbrot set and empty space to indicate a point that is not.
+  * You’ll need to perform arithmetic on complex numbers
+  * Challenge: create a window and display it on the screen

 ### Geometry